Mass Email: The 2023 Complete Guide (+10 Essential Strategies)

 That means even if you have 8,000 people on your mailing list, you can press the send button once and know that GMass will make sure all of your email newsletters are delivered.
 That’s part of what makes GMass such a smart mass email service.

 Avoid the spam folder for your cold emails with our mass email service

-Sending a mass cold email can certainly increase the likelihood that your email will end up in the recipient’s spam folder.
-Up to 21% of mass email recipients’ filters will tag it as such.
+Sending a mass email campaign can certainly increase the likelihood that your email will end up in the recipient’s spam folder, not their Gmail inbox (or other service’s inbox as well).
+Even if you’re sending to a list of opt-in subscribers, up to 21% of mass email recipients’ filters could tag it as such.

 GMass helps to overcome this very common roadblock with our advanced email distribution system to avoid detection by spam filters.
-Spam filters are designed to filter out unwanted bulk emails, as well as scrutinize an email’s content to determine if your email is relevant to the recipient.
+Every spam filter is designed to filter out unwanted bulk emails, as well as scrutinize an email’s content to determine if your email is relevant to the recipient.